intel/kernel-fuzzer-for-xen-project/README.md

 # Contributions

 PRs that are fixing bugs of any kind are welcome but this repository is intended to be only a reference you use to create your own fuzzing setups.
 We encourage you to fork it and tune it to suite your fuzzing needs.
-PRs to this repository that add extra features will not be accepted as we try to keep this code-base simple.
+PRs to this repository that add extra features will be kept to a minimum as we try to keep this code-base simple.

 # Table of Contents
 1. [Install dependencies](#section-1)